The humble shop-bought Bourbon - you can't beat it, right? WRONG!

 5. Preheat your oven to 170℃ and line two baking trays with baking parchment.

-6. Take your dough out of the fridge one sheet at a time and use THIS awesome Bourbon cookie stamper to stamp the design into your dough.
+6. Take your dough out of the fridge one sheet at a time and use a Bourbon cookie stamper to stamp the design into your dough.
 You should be able to get 40 biscuits in total (making 20 final sandwiches) out of all of the dough - so 10 biscuits per quarter.
 7.Once you've stamped the design into the dough use a pizza wheel or knife to cut out each rectangle, and place it on a lined baking tray using a palette knife (space about 2cm apart as they do spread in the oven).

 8. Bake for 10 minutes exactly, then remove from the oven - while still hot sprinkle over some granulated sugar and press in lightly with your fingertips or the back of a spoon (be careful they're hot).